-- Its programmatic offerings,
+- its programmatic offerings,

-- The role of faculty at UMUC,
+- the role of faculty at UMUC,

-- o The focus on technology-enhanced learning, and
+- the focus on technology-enhanced learning, and

-- Reliance on data-driven decision making.
+- reliance on data-driven decision making.

-These attributes form the foundation on which UMUC expects to continue evolving its academic model in response to an international education market that will change in ways and whose future shape no one can accurately predict today.
+These attributes form the foundation on which UMUC expects to continue evolving its academic model in response to an international education market that will change in ways-and the future shape of which-no one can accurately predict today.

-In the following sections, the White Paper first describes the current configuration of each of the elements referred to in the preceding paragraph.
+In the following sections, the white paper first describes the current configuration of each of the elements referred to in the preceding paragraph.
 Then, the likely next stages are presented with the recognition that change will be continuous.